How to Freeze Peppers

 Step #1.
 Only Freeze the Freshest

-Peppers can turn soft rather quickly, for this reason, it is important to pick them the day you plan to freeze them.
-One of the best parts of freezing your own produce is that you know for certain when everything is picked and that is why freezing produce from a grocery store is not recommended.
+Since peppers can turn soft rather quickly, picking them the day you plan to freeze them is important.
+One of the best parts of freezing your own produce is that you know for certain when everything is picked, which is why freezing produce from a grocery store is not recommended.

 To keep all those wonderful vitamins and nutrients intact, you will want to freeze as soon as possible, preferably immediately after picking.